cap5bv/saltstack-grafana-tech-post/README.md

 # Auto-provisioning Grafana API with SaltStack

-This repository salt state and script examples as part of the following article:
+This repository contains salt state and script examples as part of the following article:

 https://cap5.nl/grafana-tech-auto-provisioning-of-website-dashboards-at-scale-with-saltstack-and-the-grafana-api/